-Our practice has extensive experience recognising and providing treatment for this extremely common condition.
+Our practice has extensive experience recognising and providing treatment for this common condition in Singapore.
 Before the age of seven, many children’s feet are still growing, and may have a flatfoot as the arch is still developing.
 This means it can be a normal part of development requiring no intervention to correct.
-However, when a child has a severe flatfoot or one due to a congenital deformity such as a tarsal coalition, they may require treatment even at a young age.
+However, when a child has a severe flatfoot or one due to a congenital deformity such as a tarsal coalition, they may require treatment at a young age.

-In cases where there is a loss of flexibility, or the flatfoot is particularly severe, parents are encouraged to bring their child for an appointment with our specialists.
-This would allow us to assess if intervention is beneficial or if there are any underlying congenital issues.
+In cases where loss of flexibility is observed, or the flatfoot is particularly severe, parents are encouraged to bring their children for an appointment with our Singapore specialists.
+This allows us to assess if intervention is beneficial, and whether there are any underlying congenital issues.

-After about seven years of age, the arch in many children should be developed enough for us to make an assessment.
-As children become older they may experience aches and pains in the arch during periods of increased activity, and in these cases an insole may be beneficial.
+After about seven years of age, children’s arches should be developed enough for us to make an assessment.
+As children become older, they may experience aches and pains in the arch during periods of increased activity.
+In these cases, an insole could prove beneficial.
 Where the insole is insufficient to correct the symptoms or deformity, surgical intervention may be an option.

 If you’d like to learn more about this condition or require a consultation, please get in contact with our clinic on 6734 8168 or send an email to firstname.lastname@example.org.